marema31/kamino/README.md

 Kamino combine several type of 'objects' to manage the database lifecycle

 ### Datasource
 Each environment can be composed of several 'datasources'.
 This datasource is connection informations needed for a recipe (server, users/password, engine type, database name and/or schema if relevant).
-Each of this datasource has also have 'tags' that can be shared among them.
-These tags will be used by recipes to select on which datasource the operation will occur.
 Each datasource is described in [files](/doc/datasource.md) in JSON, TOML or YAML format

 ### Step
 A step is an action to be done on the selected datasources.
 The action could be: